revskill10/reactjs-rails/authentication/README.md

 Let's make this spec pass.

 The error is: `Uninitialized constant User`.
-So let's create model `User` in `models/User.rb`:
+So let's create model `User` by running the generator:

-    class User < ActiveRecord::Base

-    end
+    rails g model User fullname email password_encrypted